outdoor trinidad logo.gif (5127 bytes)

 Rio Seco River

-This kayak trip begins at the mouth of the river in Sally Bay (Saline Bay) just off the Toco Main Road.
-As with other rivers in Trinidad, the kayaking is best at the end of the rainy season when the water levels are still high.
+This kayak trip begins at the mouth of the river in Sally Bay (Saline Bay) just off the Toco Main Road in Matura.
+The lower reaches of this river as it approaches the sea always has sufficient water depth to allow kayaking throughout the year and the river is very wide at the lower reaches.
+As with other rivers in Trinidad however, the kayaking is best at the end of the rainy season when the water levels are still high to allow you to explore further up the river.
 Within a few minutes of the leaving the river mouth you are enveloped in the stillness of nature with the only sounds being the rustle of animals in the undergrowth and the whistling of the birds.

 Sally Bay River, Balandra